Dr. Hulda Regehr Clark on the 'Horrors Of Metal Dentistry'

-For an introduction to Dr. Clark's approach to physical and dental healing and her very generous permission to publish excerpts from her books for non-commercial purposes online, see background info featured at Dr. Hulda Regehr Clark on dental cleanup (detoxification).
+For an introduction to Dr. Clark's approach to physical (incl. tooth and gum) healing and her very generous permission to publish excerpts from her books for non-commercial purposes online, see background info featured at Dr. Hulda Regehr Clark on dental cleanup (detoxification).

 Here are Dr. Clark’s comments on the Horrors Of Metal Dentistry excerpted from her book The Cure For All Diseases,

 Horrors Of Metal Dentistry

 © Copyright 1995 by Hulda Regehr Clark, Ph.D., N.D.
 All rights reserved.

 Why are highly toxic metals put in materials for our mouths?
 Because not everyone agrees on what is toxic at what level.
 Just decades ago lead was commonly found in paint, and until recently in gasoline.
 Lead was not less toxic then, we were just less informed!

 The government sets standards of toxicity, but those “standards” change as more research is done (and more people speak out).
 You can do better than the government by dropping your standard for toxic metals to zero!
 Simply remove them.

 The debate still rages over mercury amalgam fillings.
 No one disputes the extreme toxicity of mercury compounds and mercury vapor.
 The ADA feels that mercury amalgam fillings are safe because they do not vaporize or form toxic compounds to a significant degree.